“Our wildness reminds us of what it means to be human. What we are connected to, rather than separate from.”

 Monthly Foraging & Wild Tending Classes

 We teach foraging, plant identification and wild tending classes year-round.
-During these 1-hour classes, our instructors will teach you how to identify seasonal edible & medicinal plants and mushrooms, what you can use them for, where to find them, and ethical foraging practices.
+During these 1.5-hour classes, our instructors will teach you how to identify seasonal edible & nutritious plants and mushrooms, what you can use them for, where to find them, and ethical foraging practices.
 Katie will also share an introduction to the practice of “wild tending,” which acknowledges our human relationship to the natural world and is an approach to foraging that is founded on respect, appreciation and reciprocity to the land, the people who have tended to it, the wildlife, and the amazing plants we meet on our walk.

 Click here to learn more about Foraging & Wild Tending classes.